 The allocate operation is used to allocate a set of nodes and install and provision Hadoop on them.
-It has the following syntax.
-Note that it requires a cluster\dir (-d, --hod.clusterdir) and the number of nodes (-n, --hod.nodecount) needed to be allocated:
+It has the following syntax:

-\$ hod allocate -d cluster\dir -n number\of\nodes [OPTIONS]
+\$ hod -o "allocate cluster\dir number\of\nodes"

 If the command completes successfully, then cluster\dir/hadoop-site.xml will be generated and will contain information about the allocated cluster.
 It will also print out the information about the Hadoop web UIs.